 Free Raw software

 Otherwise, don't be confused by some regular photo software which can also open Raw files.
 For example, Faststone and Irfanview are free standard editors, but they are NOT a Raw editor.
-Yes, they can open the Raw file (I think they just extract the Large Basic JPG embedded in the Raw file, same as the camera shows on its rear LCD), and yes, you can see and edit it, but only with regular 8-bit photo tools, not with any camera Raw tools, and not with the same range.
-Yes, you can save that edit as JPG, but the paths part then.
-It is not lossless editing, you cannot back out any changes.
-It only saves the result, not the edit steps.
+Yes, they can open Raw files (they just extract the Large Basic JPG embedded in the Raw file, which uses the camera settings, and is same as the camera shows on its rear LCD), and yes, you can see and edit that, but only with regular 8-bit photo tools, not with any camera Raw tools, and not with the same range and Not the same philosophy.
+Yes, you can save that edit as JPG, but there are no raw features, it is not lossless editing, you cannot back out any changes.
+It only saves the result as JPG, but Not the edit steps.
 Next time, you can only access the edited JPG you saved, or you can start over with the original Raw file.

-Not to take anything away from their other regular features, but these offer no Raw advantages at all.
+Not to take anything away from their other regular features, but these are Not raw editors, and offer no Raw advantages at all.

 These are all pretty big deals, important, really helpful.
 I probably overlooked something, and OK, so I am guilty of proselytizing for raw, but facts are facts, and during that fast first look at your images, in that few minutes (hardly more than the time to just look at them once), you can optionally do a few quick necessary fixes too, so much, so easy, so good, on so many files, with so few clicks, when you can actually see it to know what it needs, which will make such a tremendous difference in your images.
 It will change your life, photography-wise.
 The simple fact is, Raw is the easy and fast and good way.
 I would be very crippled without it.
 There are really good reasons Raw is so popular, it makes it be so easy, and good, and fast.